lammps/lammps/doc/src/kspace_style.rst

 More specifically, the *pppm/gpu* style performs charge assignment and force interpolation calculations on the GPU.
-These processes are performed either in single or double precision, depending on whether the -DFFT\_SINGLE setting was specified in your lo-level Makefile, as discussed above.
+These processes are performed either in single or double precision, depending on whether the -DFFT\_SINGLE setting was specified in your low-level Makefile, as discussed above.
 The FFTs themselves are still calculated on the CPU.
 If *pppm/gpu* is used with a GPU-enabled pair style, part of the PPPM calculation can be performed concurrently on the GPU while other